scala-steward/sundial/README.md

 What is Sundial?

-Sundial is a batch job scheduler for running Dockerized batch jobs on either Amazon ECS or recently, AWS Batch and AWS EMR (Elastic MapReduce)
+Sundial is a batch job scheduler for running Dockerized batch jobs on AWS Batch and AWS EMR (Elastic MapReduce)

-Think of Sundial as an alternative to Chronos that uses Amazon ECS instead of Mesos and has some nice extra features.
+Think of Sundial as an alternative to Chronos that uses Amazon Batch instead of Mesos and has some nice extra features.

 Authors: [CONTRIBUTORS.md](CONTRIBUTORS.md)